jerry81/frontend-mentor/ping-coming-soon-page-master/ping/README.md

 ## running the built project -

 in vs code - use http-server (liveserver doesn't work for some reason) to test.

+to deploy for github pages

+ng build --base-href ./

+or change the <base> element to point to ./ on the server